ignabelitzky/image-editor/README.md

 # Image Editor
-Image editor made in Qt and OpenCV
+Image editor made in Qt using OpenCV

 ## Getting started
 To compile the Image Editor application you should open the file ImageEditor.pro